rustynymph/PIMP/README.md

 * In `void setup()` you will see `oscP5 = new OscP5(this, <PORT_NO>);`.
 Change PORT_NO to the "Port (outgoing)" port you configured in TouchOSC earlier
 * On the next line you will see `dest = new NetAddress("IP_ADDRESS", <PORT_NO>);` and you should change IP_ADDRESS to the "Local IP address" in the TouchOSC app, and PORT_NO to the same port you configured as "Port (incoming)"
 * Run the processing sketch and if all is configured properly you should see the visualizations dynamically change as you mess around with the TouchOSC interface!

+## Future Work
+#### Visualization Options
+So far there are two visualization options, one is a colorful geometric visualizer that pairs well with electronic music, pop, and even fast-paced alternative rock.
+The second is a lightning storm that looks awesome behind some heavy metal jams.
+I am hoping to expand eventually to add many more options to accomadate several different styles of music.
+#### Web Application
+Ideally I would also like to port my Processing sketch over to P5.js so I could host this on my website and have people be able to connect that way.
+#### Flexibility for changing Hardware Input
+Right now the Processing sketch could theoretically take input from anything -- accelerometers, microphones, etc. However there needs to be a way to wrap that data in OSC messages.
+I would like to make an intermediate OSC forwarder that could take input from a variety of different tool and then forward it to the program in OSC messages that it can interpret and understand.